I decided to do the bird project as my boss was covering

 Ooh, they work quite nicely, let’s go for a little fly!

-(Start walking around the room, slowly flapping arms up and down)
+(Start walking around the room, slowly flapping arms up and

 Wow, this is fun!
 Let’s see how fast we can fly!